Click for possible route/stop changes on the day of your tour here.

 Battery Park is one of Charleston’s most historic waterfront areas, offering sweeping views of the harbor.
 Once a strategic military defense site, it played a key role in protecting the city from naval attacks during the Civil War.
 Today, the area is known for its grand antebellum mansions, tree-lined streets, and White Point Garden, a park filled with historic cannons and monuments.
 The combination of history and scenic beauty makes Battery Park one of Charleston’s most iconic locations.

-Complete Guide The Battery in Charleston - More Info
+The Battery - More Info

 Visit Charleston, South Carolina: Architecture and Culture